joha404/joha404/README.md

 ## 🔧 Tech Stack I'm Passionate About:

-HTML5, CSS3, JavaScript (ES6+) – The building blocks of the web
+HTML5, CSS3, JavaScript (ES6+) – The building blocks of the web.
-Vue.js & Nuxt js – Creating dynamic and engaging web apps Bootstrap & Tailwind CSS – Making designs responsive and visually consistent APIs & JSON – Connecting the dots between front-end and back-end
+Vue.js & Nuxt js – Creating dynamic and engaging web apps.
+Bootstrap & Tailwind CSS – Making designs responsive and visually consistent.
+APIs & JSON – Connecting the dots between front-end and back-end.

 ## 🎯 My Core Skills:

-Clean, modular code that scales and adapts
+Clean, modular code that scales and adapts.
-Responsive, mobile-first design for seamless experiences on any device Interactive UIs with smooth animations that enhance user engagement Performance optimization and adhering to best coding practices
+Responsive, mobile-first design for seamless experiences on any device.
+Interactive UIs with smooth animations that enhance user engagement.
+Performance optimization and adhering to best coding practices.

 ## 💻 Current Endeavors: